Business Finance Jargon Buster

 Cross company guarantee

 This is where one or more companies acts as a guarantor for another applying for financing.
 For instance, the guarantee could come from a larger company on behalf of one of its subsidiaries.
+The cross company guarantee will need to be linked to the business it is guaranteeing.

 Director’s guarantee